AdoptOpenJDK/blog/content/blog/adoptopenjdk-15-available/index.md

 * [JEP 384 started another preview round for Records](https://openjdk.java.net/jeps/384).
 * [JEP 385 deprecated RMI activation](https://openjdk.java.net/jeps/385).

-### New CA Certificates

-When you open a TLS-protected (SSL) connection to a server, your client (web browser, Java program, etc.) has to validate the server's certificate.
-By default, only certificates signed by a trusted Certificate Authority (CA) are accepted.
-If you open a connection to a server whose certificate is not signed or signed by a CA that is not trusted, the client refuses to open the connection and display a warning.

-The list of trusted CAs is usually managed by the vendor of your operating system, for example, Microsoft (for Windows) or Apple (for macOS).
-With Java, it is a bit different: By default, Java does not rely on the operating system's list of trusted CA certificates.
-Instead, it has its own list stored in a file called `cacerts` that is bundled with Java.
-Up until now, AdoptOpenJDK shipped the `cacerts` file maintained by the OpenJDK project.
-Unfortunately, it does not contain many popular CAs that are trusted by all major browsers.
-Many users of AdoptOpenJDK were surprised to learn that they could connect to a server with their browser but not with AdoptOpenJDK.

-With AdoptOpenJDK 15, this is changing.
-AdoptOpenJDK switched to the CA program managed by the Mozilla Foundation.
-As a user, you can now be sure that if a website opens in Firefox, it will open with AdoptOpenJDK, too.
-The CA program managed by the Mozilla Foundation is widely accepted and well regarded for its high security standards.

-This change will be incorporated into all future releases of AdoptOpenJDK, including AdoptOpenJDK 8 and 11.
-Nightly builds of both versions already contain the new CA certificates.

 ### Removal of Client VM from Builds for Windows/x64

 For compatibility reasons, AdoptOpenJDK bundled both the Client VM and Server VM with its builds for Windows/x64.
 We have been one of the last vendors to do so.
 With AdoptOpenJDK 15, we have dropped the Client VM on Windows/x64, too.
 On Windows/x64, the Server VM is the superior choice for all workloads.
 Furthermore, continuing to bundle the Client VM would have resulted in a reduced feature set for the users of the Server VM.